 For those who’ve never seen a Mac mini before, it’s essentially a small square box, measuring 7.7 x 7.7 x 1.4 inches (similar in shape but slightly larger than Apple TV), that now only comes in Space Gray color (same color as in MacBooks or iMac Pro).
 It’s got a variety of ports to connect any external devices (e.g. a monitor, a keyboard) and can be used anywhere, from being your everyday computer to a part of a solid server infrastructure.

 Still, some questions remain: What’s the Mac mini price?
 Are there any Mac mini deals?
 What about Mac mini ports?
 And should you buy a Mac mini 2021 if it becomes available?
 Let’s take this step by step.

 When was the latest Mac mini released?

 Unfortunately, Mac mini updates are not nearly as consistent as the ones for MacBook Pros or iPhones.
-The new Mac mini came out in late 2018, over a year ago.
+The new Mac mini came out in late 2018, over 2 years ago.
 And a version before that was released in 2014.

 How much does the new Mac mini cost?